mcorino/wxRuby3/lib/wx/doc/extra/11_drawing_and_dc.md

 this is mostly to be consistent.

-In this case it is recommended to instead use the `Wx::Window#paint` or `Wx::Window#paint_buffered` methods as these provide some optimizations with regard to automatically detecting is the methods are called inside `Wx::EVT_PAINT` handlers (which should normally be the case) or not.
+In this case it is recommended to instead use the `Wx::Window#paint` or `Wx::Window#paint_buffered` methods as these provide some optimizations with regard to automatically detecting if the methods are called inside `Wx::EVT_PAINT` handlers (which should normally be the case) or not.

 So the typical way to do buffered painting inside a windows `Wx::EVT_PAINT` handler would be something like: